northwestwitch/keycloak-python-auth/README.md

 # keycloak-python-auth

-Example code of auth using keycloak and python Flask
+Example code of auth using keycloak and python Flask (Authlib library)

 # Launch keycloak using docker-compose